/NOT FOR DISTRIBUTION IN THE UNITED STATES.

 Run Rate Payout Ratio refers to Alaris' total dividend per share expected to be paid over the next twelve months divided by the estimated net cash from operating activities per share Alaris expects to generate over the same twelve-month period (after giving effect to the impact of all information disclosed as of the date of this report).

-This news release contains forward-looking statements as defined under applicable securities laws.
-Statements other than statements of historical fact contained in this news release may be forward-looking statements under applicable securities legislation, including, without limitation, management's expectations, intentions and beliefs concerning: the impact of the Amur Contribution (including the impact on revenues, distributions, run rate payout ratio, total senior debt to EBITDA and net cash from operating activities); the Amur Distributions (including adjustments thereto); expectations for dividends on the Amur Common Equity; outstanding indebtedness on the Facility; and Amur's earnings coverage ratio.
-Many of these statements can be identified by words such as "believe", "expects", "will", "intends", "projects", "anticipates", "estimates", "continues" or similar words or the negative thereof.
-To the extent any forward-looking statements herein constitute a financial outlook (including the impact on revenues, distributions, run rate payout ratio, total senior debt to EBITDA and net cash from operating activities), they were approved by management as of the date hereof and have been included to provide an understanding with respect to Alaris' financial performance and are subject to the same risks and assumptions disclosed herein.
-There can be no assurance that the plans, intentions or expectations upon which these forward looking statements are based will occur.
+This news release contains "forward-looking statements" and "forward-looking information" (under applicable securities laws collectively "forward-looking statements").
+Statements other than statements of historical fact contained in this news release are forward looking statements, including, without limitation, management's expectations, intentions and beliefs the Run Rate Payout Ratio, purchases under the NCIB and the impact on the Corporation and its shareholders.
+Many of these statements can be identified by looking for words such as "believe", "expects", "will", "intends", "projects", "anticipates", "estimates", "continues" or similar words or the negative thereof.
+To the extent any forward-looking statements herein constitute a financial outlook, including Run Rate Payout Ratio, they were approved by management as of the date hereof and have been included to provide an understanding with respect to Alaris' financial performance and are subject to the same risks and assumptions disclosed herein.
+There can be no assurance that the plans, intentions or expectations upon which these forward-looking statements are based will occur.

 SOURCE Alaris Royalty Corp.